NexusMaximus/NexusMaximus.github.io/_posts/2018-09-04-ch4_PMA_notes.md

 Note that the stack grows upward (i.e. as things are pushed onto the stack, memory addresses of 'higher' items are lower in value than memory addresses of 'lower' items.

+Finally, note that function *arguments* are going to be at a positive offset relative to EBP, while *local variables* are going to be at a negative offset relative to EBP.